-Drinking in Mexico City: Vino, Pulque and Mezcal
+Drinking in Mexico City — From Mexican Wine to Pulque and Mezcal

-When we think of drinking in Mexico, most of us think cerveza and tequila, maybe margaritas and micheladas.
-Mexican wine isn’t the first thing that comes to mind, few foreigners know about pulque, and many think mezcal (or mescal) is tequila.
+Drinking in Mexico City… Most of us think cerveza and tequila, maybe margaritas and micheladas.
+Mexican wine probably isn’t the first thing that comes to mind, few foreigners know about pulque, and many people think mezcal is the same as tequila.

 We were eager to learn more about all three, so when Lesley Tellez of Eat Mexico said she was developing a drinking tour of Mexico City, we thought we’d help her test it out.
 Not that we need any encouragement to go drinking in Mexico City…

 Our first stop is El Encrucijada, a cosy wine bar on calle Atlixco in the hip Condesa neighbourhood with just six tables and a bar.
-With its Italian enoteca-style — lots of wood, mirrors and barrels — it would be right at home in Europe.
+With its Italian enoteca-style — lots of wood, mirrors and barrels — it’s the perfect spot to start a night of drinking in Mexico City.
 The owner, Jose Juan, is passionate about wine and passionate about getting Mexicans and visitors to Mexico City to drink more Mexican wine.

 Few people realize that Mexican winemaking dates back to the 16th century when the Spanish brought grape vines here from Europe.
 Discovering that the grapes grew well, they soon began producing wine and exporting it to Europe.